 - recent comments

-- add widgets from other sites (e.g. Facebook)
+- add widgets from external sites (e.g. Facebook friends)

 - administrative forms (e.g. login, register, etc.)

 (WordPress widgets make managing and using WordPress easy)